2022 West Virginia House of Delegates election: District 45

-General Election
+General election

 District 46

 Incumbent Michael Honaker was appointed in 2021.

-General Election
+General election

 District 47

 Incumbent Todd Longanacre was first elected in 2020.

-General Election
+General election

 District 48

 Incumbent Caleb Hanna was first elected in 2018.

-General Election
+General election

 District 49

 Incumbent Heather Tully was first elected in 2020.

-General Election
+General election

 District 50

-Incumbent Austin Haynes was first elected in 2020.
+Incumbent Austin Haynes was first elected in 2020, and defeated by Democrat David Elliott Pritt in 2022.
+Pritt later changed his party affiliation to Republican, increasing the GOP's House majority to 89.

-General Election
+General election

 District 51

 Incumbent Tom Fast was first elected in 2020.

-General Election
+General election

 District 52

 Incumbent Larry Rowe was first elected in 1996, before leaving the chamber and returning in 2014.

-General Election
+General election

 District 53

 Incumbents Jim Barach and Chris Pritt were first elected in 2020.
 After winning the Democratic primary, Barach chose not to seek re-election, and he was replaced by Wayne Crozier.

-General Election
+General election

 District 54

 Incumbent Mike Pushkin was first elected in 2014.

-General Election
+General election

 District 55

 Incumbent Moore Capito, son of United States senator Shelley Moore Capito, was first elected in 2016.

 District 56

 Incumbents Kayla Young was first elected in 2020.
 In 2022, incumbent Larry Pack, running against Young in the general election, resigned from the House of Delegates.
-His successor, Andrew Anderson, will replace him as the Republican nominee for District 56.
+His successor, Andrew Anderson, replaced him as the Republican nominee for District 56.

-General Election
+General election

 District 57

 Incumbent Doug Skaff was first elected in 2018.